JuliaDynamics/TimeseriesSurrogates.jl/docs/src/methods/wls.md

 ## `WLS`

-`WLS` surrogates are constructed by taking the maximal overlap discrete wavelet transform (MODWT) of the signal, shuffling detail coefficients across dyadic scales, then inverting the transform to obtain the surrogate.
+[`WLS`](@ref) surrogates are constructed by taking the maximal overlap discrete wavelet transform (MODWT) of the signal, shuffling detail coefficients across dyadic scales, then inverting the transform to obtain the surrogate.

-### IAAFT shuffling detail coefficients
+### Wavelet-IAAFT (WIAAFT) surrogates

 In [Keylock (2006)](https://journals.aps.org/pre/abstract/10.1103/PhysRevE.73.036707),
-IAAAFT shuffling is used, yielding surrogates that preserve the local mean and variance of the original signal, but randomizes nonlinear properties of the signal.
+IAAFT shuffling is used, yielding surrogates that preserve the local mean and variance of the original signal, but randomizes nonlinear properties of the signal.
 This also preserves nonstationarities in the signal.
+To construct WIAAFT surrogates, rescaling must be enabled.

+*Note: the final iterative procedure of the WIAAFT surrogate method, after the rescaling step, is not performed in our current implementation, so surrogates might differ a bit from results in Keylock (2006).
+For now, you have to do the iterative rescaling manually if desired.*.

 ```@example MAIN
 using TimeseriesSurrogates, Random